michel4j/mxdc/docs/source/starting.rst

 When MxDC starts-up, it fetches sample information from MxLIVE.
 The information fetched, includes details about exact locations in the Automounter as configured by beamline staff.
-This information can then be used to mount specific samples, and also to organize dataset storage in the file system.
+This information can then be used to mount specific samples, and also to organize data storage in the file system.

 Creating Directories